EvolEcolGroup/pastclim/README.md

 [![R-CMD-check](https://github.com/EvolEcolGroup/pastclim/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/EvolEcolGroup/pastclim/actions/workflows/R-CMD-check.yaml)
 --->

-This `R` library is designed to provide an easy way to extract and manipulate paleoclimate reconstructions for ecological and anthropological analyses.
+This `R` library is designed to provide an easy way to extract and manipulate palaeoclimate reconstructions for ecological and anthropological analyses.

 A paper